the-events-calendar/tribe-common/readme.txt

 * Add - Added `exclude_tribe_blocks` method in `Tribe__Editor__Utils` [118679]
 * Tweak - Allow better control of when we are in Classic editor with a new filter `tribe_editor_classic_is_active` [120137]
 * Tweak - Adjusted content in the admin welcome page that users are brought to upon newly activating Event Tickets or The Events Calendar [117795]
+* Language - 0 new strings added, 9 updated, 1 fuzzied, and 1 obsoleted

 = [4.8.4] 2019-01-15 =